2nd Division (South Vietnam): 1973–1974

 airfield with 122-mm. rockets.
 Brig.
-Gen. Nhut sent the 12th Ranger Group, under his operational control, to reinforce Tiên Phước.
+Gen. Nhựt sent the 12th Ranger Group, under his operational control, to reinforce Tiên Phước.
 Although the PAVN 31st Regiment continued to attack, it was unable to break through to Tiên Phước.
 In early June, the 12th Ranger Group was relieved by the 5th Regiment and they succeeded in holding Tiên Phước and keeping the road open to Tam Ky.
 Losses on both sides were heavy, and by mid-June the 1st Battalion, 4th Regiment and the 2nd and 3rd Battalions, 6th Regiment were combat ineffective due to casualties and equipment losses.
-The 5th Regiment had also suffered moderate losses since 1 June on the Quang Tin battlefield, mostly along the Tam Ky-Tiên Phước road and was only marginally effective.
+The 5th Regiment had also suffered moderate losses since 1 June on the Quảng Tín battlefield, mostly along the Tam Ky-Tiên Phước road and was only marginally effective.
 Likewise, the 12th Ranger Group, which had distinguished itself in the defense at Tiên Phước was badly understrength because of high casualties.
-General Nhut had two other Ranger groups, the 11th and 14th, committed to forward positions in the hills and kept his 4th Armored Cavalry Group as division reserve.
-Throughout the Tiên Phước-Ky Tra battle, Nhut had to contend with serious threats to the security of coastal Quang Ngai.
+General Nhựt had two other Ranger groups, the 11th and 14th, committed to forward positions in the hills and kept his 4th Armored Cavalry Group as division reserve.
+Throughout the Tiên Phước-Ky Tra battle, Nhựt had to contend with serious threats to the security of coastal Quảng Ngãi.
 There the PAVN 52nd Brigade maintained pressure against lines of communication and population centers, defended largely by RF and PF units whose usual performance under main-force enemy attacks was desultory at best.
 However on 5 May south of Nghĩa Hành District, the PAVN 9th Battalion, 52nd Regiment reinforced by the 15th Engineer Battalion, 52nd Brigade, attacked the l17th RF Battalion, but the attack was repelled, leaving 21 dead and a number of weapons at the RF defensive position.
 PAVN soldiers in this battle were disguised in ARVN uniforms, a tactic frequently seen.
 The increase in enemy attacks during May was not confined to the coast, however.
-In southwest Quang Ngai, on the boundary of Kontum Province, the 70th ARVN Ranger Battalion engaged in heavy fighting with an enemy force east of Gia Vuc in mid-May.
+In southwest Quảng Ngãi, on the boundary of Kontum Province, the 70th ARVN Ranger Battalion engaged in heavy fighting with an enemy force east of Gia Vuc in mid-May.